oliebolie/afk-chess-detection/README.md

 1. Download the zip file
 2. Extract the folder where you like
 3. In your terminal, go to the path of the script
+4. pip install -r requirements.txt
-4. Make sure you are in a chess.com game, its not your turn and your game is fullscreen (Maximized)
+5. Make sure you are in a chess.com game, its not your turn and your game is fullscreen (Maximized)
-5. Run the python script
+6. Run the python script